 - you also have headache, muscle aches, or fever

 - you have chest pain lasting more than a few minutes, especially if you have a history of heart problems, elevated blood pressure, or diabetes

 - you think you may have food stuck in your esophagus

-- weakened immune system due to HIV/AIDS, diabetes, leukemia, lymphoma, or other autoimmune diseases
+- weakened immune system due to HIV or AIDS, diabetes, leukemia, lymphoma, or other autoimmune diseases

-- hiatal hernia, where the stomach pushes through the opening in the diaphragm where the esophagus and stomach meet
+- hiatal hernia (when the stomach pushes through the opening in the diaphragm between the esophagus and stomach)

 - radiation therapy of the chest